What is the European Option?

 Both these options basically differ on three grounds:

-- European options though less risky than the American options aren’t devoid of risks.
+- European options though less risky than the American options, aren’t devoid of risks.
 They can be subject to other types of unique risks.
-The meticulous approach has to be adopted in order to avoid such risks.
+A meticulous approach has to be adopted in order to avoid such risks.